 - Lyon County

 Legal prostitution is found in licensed brothels in the counties mentioned above.
 Licensed brothels and in-house prostitutes must follow specific rules such as prostitutes must at least be 18 years of age and employed under their own power, submit to routine STD and HIV testing, use condoms.
 Brothels are prohibited from being located within 400 yards of a school or house of worship or on a principal street, and cannot advertise in a county where prostitution is illegal.

-This means prostitution is considered illegal in Clark County--where Las Vegas is located--and Washoe County--along with Reno.
-Outside of licensed brothels, solicitation of prostitution or engaging in prostitution is subject to criminal penalties.
+No, prostitution is not legal in Washoe County, which means it is illegal in Reno.
+Prostitution is also considered illegal in Clark County, home of Las Vegas.
+Outside of licensed brothels in other counties in Nevada, solicitation of prostitution or engaging in prostitution is subject to criminal penalties.

 According to state law, prostitution is defined as making sexual contact with another individual in exchange for money or another item of value.
 Sexual contact includes intercourse, oral sex, or sexual touching.
 Solicitation means offering or agreeing to make sexual contact with a prostitute for a fee.